 WHY IT’S A TOP PICK: Smart features galore, and includes both power and space.

 “Quick touch” is certainly right.
 This Breville model amazed us with its large size and vast number of customization options.
 In addition to the 10 power levels, you also get several welcome smart features, like a reheat option that automatically adjusts the cooking time based on sensors that monitors factors like stream output, and the “Bit More” button that adds a little extra cooking time if it looks like you need it.

 These kitchen-friendly features show a microwave that isn’t just going through the motions, but rather one that provides new, innovative features that people actually need.
-Combine that with the powerful 1100 watt rating and the incredible number of smart menus to choose from, and you get one of the best microwaves we’ve ever seen.
+Combine that with the powerful 1100 watt rating, a 1.2 cu ft capacity, power levels dial, and the incredible number of smart menus to choose from, and you get one of the best microwaves we’ve ever seen.
 The stainless steel design is, to be honest, just a fortunate add-on.

 However, as with many of our top models, the caveat is the price: $250 may be a little expensive for some consumers, especially if you are replacing an older model and just want something that works instead of investing in all the bells and whistles.
 Just as you want the best chef knife to be sharp and fairly priced, the same is true of microwaves.
 Quality and a good price.